Hawaii Vacation Tips

 Be sure you have a decent pair of shoes with you for the more rugged terrain of Hawaii’s mountain trails.
 Some places (such as the volcanic areas on the Big Island) can have very rough and sharp roads.
 So be sure that your feet are properly protected.

-This may be most important of all, as it is easy to feel entitled when on vacation.
+This may be most important of all our Hawaii vacation tips.
 Remember you are visiting someone’s home.
 But you are being welcomed with the spirit of Aloha.
 Expect everyone you meet to be kind.
 You will seldom be disappointed.
 Attitude is everything.
 And there is no better way to enjoy a Hawaiian holiday than beginning and ending with a smile on your face.